Annual Progress review

 - Review of transcript and progress toward graduation

 - College/career/military plans and Career Pathways

-- Using Naviance to continue researching careers and colleges
+- Using Naviance to build a resume and continue researching careers and colleges

-- Registration procedures for the SAT & ACT
+- College planning, including registration procedures for the SAT & ACT

 - Course selections for senior year

 - A copy of students' course selections is sent home for families to review before student schedules are built.

 For families and students: Junior family college planning night